MAUI LUAU UPDATES

 - This luau is regarded as having the best food.
 With only three nights a week, seats book up fast!

-- UPDATE: As of the date above, The Andaz Luau is taking reservations through the end of 2023.
-Premium seating tends to sell out quickly.
-Book soon, as they will sell out QUICK!
+- MONTHLY UPDATE: As of the date above, The Andaz Luau is taking reservations through the end of May 2024.
+Premium seating tends to sell out quickly so book soon, as they will sell out QUICK!

 This is one of our favorite luaus largely because of the location.
 Don’t get me wrong, everything else they’re doing is on par with the best Maui luaus, but the Sheraton Luau has an amazing, large private lawn right on the ocean.
 You can walk down and dip your toes in the ocean while watching the torch lighting ceremony and watch the cliff diver jump off Black Rock at sunset.
 Guests will be treated to lighthearted, entertaining commentary along with Hawaiian and Polynesian songs, dance performances, and an impressive fire knife dance.
 Sunset views and tropical cocktails make this the perfect date night activity or night out with friends and family.